-For up-to-the-minute, journalistic looks at New York’s religious life, you might also want to check out the articles, blog posts, and photos on the Journey Through NYC Religions website, the brief documentary videos on the Faith in the Five Boroughs website, and the “United by Faith” category of religion reporting on the Feet in 2 Worlds web magazine.
+For up-to-the-minute, journalistic looks at New York’s religious life, also check out the articles, blog posts, and photos on the Journey Through NYC Religions website, the brief documentary videos on the Faith in the Five Boroughs website, and the “United by Faith” category of religion reporting on the Feet in 2 Worlds web magazine.

-And for an overview of the city’s religious life, check out this 20-minute religious diversity training video, produced for the New York City Police Department by the Interfaith Center of New York.
-The video is focused, above all, on the needs and concerns of NYPD patrol officers, but it also speaks to the general public.
+And for a brief overview of the city’s religious life, check out this 20-minute religious diversity training video, produced for the New York City Police Department by the Interfaith Center of New York.
+The video is focused, in part, on the needs and concerns of NYPD patrol officers, but it also speaks to the general public.

 Zain Abdullah, Black Mecca: The African Muslims of Harlem, Oxford University Press, 2010.